natalieagus/50002/docs/Software/j_assemblersandcompilers.md

 ### UASM

 {: .note}
 UASM is MIT's 6.004 Micro Assembly Language.

-We explain the anatomy of an assembler briefly using `bsim` and `beta.uasm`.
+It describes the Beta instructions to the built-in assembler in `bsim`.

 In order to write a programs that can be runnable by our Beta CPU in `bsim` conveniently, we need a UASM:
 * A **symbolic language** (UASM) for **representing** strings of bits of instructions.
 * A Program for **translating** UASM source code into binary.

 <img src="https://dropbox.com/s/5krjxvccdmeesge/uasmstuff.png?raw=1" class="center_seventy" >

 A UASM source file contains (in symbolic text) **values of successive bytes to be loaded into memory**.
 We can define various things in UASM source file.
+Refer to `beta.uasm`:
+* It reads **arithmetic** expressions and evaluates them to produce 8-bit values, which it then adds sequentially to the array of bytes which will eventually be **loaded into the Beta’s memory**.
+* UASM supports several useful language features like *symbols* and *labels* that make it **easier** to write assembly language programs.
+* Symbols and labels let us give *names* to particular values and addresses.
+* Macros let us create shorthand notations for sequences of expressions that, when evaluated, will generate the binary representations for instructions and data.

-{: .warning-title}
+{: .note-title}
 > Read the bsim Documentation
 >
 > Please <span style="color:red; font-weight: bold;">read</span>  the `bsim` [documentation](https://www.dropbox.com/scl/fi/psjv77mobp12srafj3us2/bsim.pdf?rlkey=qismnxs1al85qyorj1rxit7ow&dl=1) to know more about the syntax of the Beta assembly language.